If you’re pulling your hair out doing school at home, then these quarantine coronavirus homeschool tips are for you!

 Brandy says there are some days where even at 10 in the morning, she calls the day off because there is so much strife and dissection in the house that it’s just not worth it.
 You can come back at a later time.

 When Times are Tough, Communicate with Your Child’s Teacher

-Also, remember that teachers are really wanting to see us all succeed with this.
+One coronavirus homeschool tip I try to keep in mind is to remember that teachers are really wanting to see us all succeed with this.
 Instead of pushing through, why not email or your child’s teacher and ask them for advice?
 They are there to help us – use the wonderful resource that you have in your child’s teacher.
 Don’t push through tough moments and cause a rift between you and your child.